dmorse/pscfpp/README.md

 1d/, pc/ and pg/ contain examples for the three different PSCF programs, pscf_1d, pscf_pc, and pscf_pg.

 Subdirectory examples/1d contains examples of SCFT calculations for the 1D finite-difference program pscf_1d.
 Top level subdirectories of the directory examples/1d contain examples for planar, cylindrical and spherical geometries, as indicated by the subdirectory names.
 One or more example is given for each geometry.

 Subdirectory examples/pc contains examples for the pscf_pc CPU program.
-Top level subdirectories of examples/pc named scf/ and fts/ contain examples of SCFT and FTS calculations, respectively.
-Top level subdirectories of examples/pc/scf contain examples of input files for SCFT calculations performed on different types of physical system.
-For example, the directory examples/pc/scf/diblock contains examples for a diblock copolymer melt.
+Top level subdirectories of examples/pc named scf/ and fts/ contain examples of SCFT and PS-FTS calculations, respectively.
+Top level subdirectories of directory examples/pc/scf contain examples of input files for SCFT calculations performed on different types of physical system.
+For example, the directory examples/pc/scf/diblock contains SCFT examples for a diblock copolymer melt.
 Subdirectories of examples/pc/scf/diblock contain examples for lamellar, hexagonal, and BCC structures, among others.

 Subdirectory examples/pg contains examples for the pscf_pg program for periodic structures.
-Subdirectories are organized in a manner similar to that used for the examples/pc directory tree.
+Subdirectories are organized in a manner similar to that of the examples/pc directory tree.

 We refer to a directory that contains all of the input files for a single example or a set of closely related examples as an example directory.